-West Borough Primary School has an important role to play in supporting the mental health and wellbeing of our pupils.
-Mental health problems can, in some cases, be an indicator that a child has suffered or is at risk of suffering abuse, neglect or exploitation.

-- Where there are concerns regarding possible mental health problems for pupils, staff should: - o Report these via MyConcern - o Speak to our well-being lead Mrs Frankie Kelly - Age/ability appropriate education will be provided to our pupils to help promote positive health, wellbeing, and resilience.
+- We have an important role to play in supporting the mental health and wellbeing of our pupils.
+Mental health problems can, in some cases, be an indicator that a child has suffered or is at risk of suffering abuse, neglect or exploitation. - Age/ability appropriate education will be provided to our pupils to help promote positive health, wellbeing, and resilience.